freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/1-prepare-artwork.md

 ## Create the Color Map

 Once you have your artwork secured save this as a PNG file.
-We'll name it `albedo.png` since it'll become our diffuse, or color map.
+We'll name it `Backglass Albedo.png` since it'll become our diffuse, or color map.
 Make sure that the areas for the score reels and credit reel set as transparent.
 Also be sure to size the backglass image to the size of the original backglass, in the case of Volley this is 19 ¾" x 22".

 ![Color Edit](ps-albedo.png)